susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 Copy the contents of `id_rsa.pub`

 Add this new key via your [Github SSH settings](https://github.com/settings/ssh).

 ## Clone a repository

-With your SSH key setup and Git installed, you're ready to clone your hello-world Github repository to your DigitalOcean Droplet.
+With your SSH key setup and Git installed, you're ready to clone your `hello-world` Github repository to your DigitalOcean Droplet.

+In the `/var/www/html` directory on DigitalOcean, run this command:

 	$ git clone git@github.com:username/reponame.git